|

 In other words, the moral aesthetic was captured in the tradition of language housed within the scriptures.
 The puzzling part of all scriptures was, by and large, that they did not use highly sophisticated jargon: their vocabulary was limited and easily accessible to the laity.
 But it was the manner in which they used the language – what may be termed as rhetoric – is where people turned to them.
 For, it was through the manner in which the scriptures said the most important of things that the soul found solace.

 Material progress has severed this reliance on the scriptural language and supplanted it with the language of science.
-That is because what society calls progress today is based increasingly on knowing more and more of the seen, something which science excels at.
+That is inevitably the case because what society calls progress today is based increasingly on knowing more and more of the seen, something which science excels at.
 In the process, mankind distances itself from the language of the Unseen, and in the end from the Unseen itself.

-And with this direct loss of rhetoric in language comes the loss of moral aesthetic.
+And it is with this direct loss of rhetoric in language that comes the loss of moral aesthetic.
 But what really is a moral aesthetic?
 In its finest terms it is but a sensibility and an ability to discern the right from the wrong in a given situation.
 Or, in other words, a context-sensitive sensibility.
 The fact that it is a sensibility and context-sensitive is what makes an intelligence which contains it natural versus artificial.

 Qaf is also one of the three root-letters of the conceptually-critical word taqwa, which, amongst all of the Quranic terms, most comprehensively captures the gist of these 65 Surahs from the 50th to the 114th: "an awareness which is warily watchful of its own actions".)

-For, something that is artificial can be codified as a set of rules in the form of "If this happens then do that" based on analysis of past data and searching for patterns.
+For, something that is artificial can be codified as a set of rules in the form of "If this happens then do that" based on analysis of past data and search for patterns.
 However, things like honesty, piety, compassion, empathy, sufferenace, fortitude, generosity, accountability, fidelity, uprightness, straightforwardness, and so forth are not amenable to a rule-set.

 Every moral aesthetic is couched inside a man's conscience, and every man who does wrong feels, even for a fraction of a second, a pinch of that conscience.
 Something within knows that what was done was not appropriate to the context at hand.
-This pinch, then, is part of that moral aesthetic.
+This prodding pinch, then, is part of that moral aesthetic.
 Likewise, the act of giving alms to someone in need imbues a sense of contentment that is not replicable by any rule-set.
-It is a result of satisfaction at knowing that a good act was done.
+It is simply a result of satisfaction at knowing that a good act was done.

 Time and age are witness